-The first premise of global warming is this: mankind sends huge quantities of carbon dioxide and other pollutants into the air.
-Carbon dioxide in the atmosphere tends to allow more solar radiation in than it allows to radiate back out.
+"The premise of global warming is this: mankind sends huge quantities of carbon dioxide and other pollutants into the air.
+Carbon dioxide in the atmosphere tends to allow more solar radiation in than it allows to radiate back out."...

-The next premise of global warming is that "greenhouse" gases such as carbon dioxide and sulfur dioxide that are produced from burning fossil fuels such as coal and oil will cause a significant temperature rise that will detrimentally affect our climate.
-That is a logical conclusion taken at face value, but the scientific data just does not back it up.
+"The next premise of global warming is that 'greenhouse' gases such as carbon dioxide and sulfur dioxide that are produced from burning fossil fuels such as coal and oil will cause a significant temperature rise that will detrimentally affect our climate.
+That is a logical conclusion taken at face value, but the scientific data just does not back it up."

 For example, all of the cars, homes and factories in the United States produce about 15 million tons of sulfur dioxide in one year.
 When Mt.
-Pinatubo in the Phillipines erupted a few years ago, it spewed about 30 million tons into the atmosphere with no long-term affects.
-And we've had numerous volcano eruptions since then.
+Pinatubo in the Philippines erupted a few years ago, it spewed about 30 million tons into the atmosphere with no long-term effects.